Sumyea-R/LLMInterviewQuestions/README.md

 ## Prompt Engineering & Basics of LLM

 - **What is the difference between Predictive/Discriminative AI and Generative AI?**

+Predictive/Discriminative AI: predict labels or outcomes given some input data.
+It models boundaries between classes (discriminates one thing from another).
+It learns the probability of label y given features x.
+It does not neccessarily learns how the input data was generated. the only objective is to predict outcomes correctly. <br>
+Example: classification, regression, email spam or ham etc.

+Generative AI: Generate new data samples that look like the training data itself.
+It models how the data is distributed.
+It learns the fulls distribution p(x) or the joint distribution p(x, y).
+It can generate new x's, optionally conditioned on y (like text, images). <br>
+Example: Writting emails.
 - **What is LLM, and how are LLMs trained?**
 - **What is a token in the language model?**
 - **How to estimate the cost of running SaaS-based and Open Source LLM models?**